AMRC-FactoryPlus/amrc-connectivity-stack/docs/edge-clusters.md

 cluster is (supposed to be) self-maintaining, with everything that happens on the edge driven by configuration from the centre.

+## Sparkplug Groups

+Sparkplug addresses have a fairly limited structure: there are three levels, Group, Node and Device, and an Edge Agent publishing metrics is required by protocol to sit at the Node level.
+This leaves Group as a single-level classification of Nodes.

+As a result of this, we have found it useful at the AMRC to institute a convention for Group names that they should consist of hierarchical parts separated by hyphens.
+So, for example, those Nodes in our Mark I building at Factory 2050 might be in the Group `AMRC-F2050-Mk1`.
+The Visualiser component released as part of ACS version 3 assumes such a naming convention for Groups.

+The edge cluster support in version 3 formalises this convention in the following respects:

+* Each edge cluster has an associated Sparkplug Group.
+* All Edge Nodes deployed to a particular cluster have Sparkplug addresses under that group.
+* The group name the form `ORG-Cluster-Name`, where `ORG` is the value of `acs.organisation` supplied in the ACS `values.yaml` and `Cluster-Name` is the name assigned to the cluster.

 ## Soft gateways

 Since the beginning of the Factory+ project we have found it necessary